 This gene encodes a cytoplasmic protein tyrosine kinase which is found concentrated in the focal adhesions that form between cells growing in the presence of extracellular matrix constituents.
 The encoded protein is a member of the FAK subfamily of protein tyrosine kinases but lacks significant sequence similarity to kinases from other subfamilies.
 Activation of this gene may be an important early step in cell growth and intracellular signal transduction pathways triggered in response to certain neural peptides or to cell interactions with the extracellular matrix.
-Several transcript variants encoding different isoforms have been found for this gene, but the full-length natures of only three of them have been determined. [provided by RefSeq, Dec 2010]
+Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Jun 2017]

 GeneCards Summary for PTK2 Gene

 PTK2 (Protein Tyrosine Kinase 2) is a Protein Coding gene.
 Diseases associated with PTK2 include Pediatric Hepatocellular Carcinoma and Glanzmann Thrombasthenia.
 Among its related pathways are RET signaling and Regulation of lipid metabolism Insulin signaling-generic cascades.
 Gene Ontology (GO) annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is PTK2B.